hosnahoseini/linear_algebra_projects/README.md

 - project 2 : apply some filter and images manipulation by *Matrix operations*
 - project 3 : find *LEAST-SQUARES* solution and predict number of covid cases
 - project 4 : Face recognition with *SVD factorization*

+P.S.
+Project issue statement is availabe in "LA Project #.pdf" in each folder.